EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

 - Nginx on the team VM
 - PostgreSQL

 No backend route currently calls an external blockchain node, email provider, cloud KMS, or third-party messaging service.
-The `blockchain_anchors` table stores possible proof metadata only.
+Message send and forward create pending blockchain anchor rows in PostgreSQL, but Sepolia submission belongs to a separate worker/script.
+That worker should be the only component that holds blockchain wallet credentials and calls the Solidity contract.

 ## TLS Evidence Utility